Below is the list of questions that we get asked most often about the International Community Experience (ICE).

 All of these extra activities are just as important as the trip itself, both in terms of preparing you for the experience and for your personal development generally.
 You should allow an average of at least four hours a week.

-On most of the trips there will be at least a designated team leader from Anglia Ruskin.
+On most of the trips there will be at least a designated team leader from ARU.
 This person is also a volunteer but they have extra responsibilities.
 They help to plan the trip and will probably have been before.
 You'll have the chance to get to know them, as there will be plenty that you'll need to do together before you go.
-In addition staff at the organisation you'll be volunteering at will be there to support you.
+In addition, staff at the organisation you'll be volunteering at will be there to support you.

 Finally, at least one person from the team back in the office in Chelmsford will be on call 24/7 should you (or your next of kin) need to contact us in an emergency.